damithomas/damithomas/README.md

 - 🔭 I’m currently working on www.wisspar.onrender.com
 - 🌱 I’m currently learning python and django
-- 👯 I’m looking to collaborate on your buid project idea..lets build this thing already
+- 👯 I’m looking to collaborate on your big project idea..lets build this thing already
 - 🤔 I’m looking for help with improving as a developer always
-- 💬 Ask me about ask me anything
+- 💬 Ask me about anything
 - 📫 How to reach me: damithomas.github.io